 21

 Daniel "Chappie" James Jr., born on February 11, 1920, was a pioneering figure in the United States military, breaking barriers as the first African American four-star general.
-His remarkable career spanned decades, leaving an indelible mark on the U.S. Air Force and paving the way for future generations of diverse... read more →
+His remarkable career spanned several decades, leaving a lasting impact on the U.S. Air Force and paving the way for future generations of... read more →

 Feb